noahverner1995/Cryptoradar/README.md

 ## Input Data

-The program already handles all of the *ETL process* completely, you don't need to input anything else than the values for `trading_pair`, `interval`, and `start_str` variables.
+The program already handles all of the *ETL process* completely, you don't need to input anything else than the values for `trading_pair`, `timeframe`, and `start_str` variables.

 ## Output Data